IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

     - `type`: this can be `device` or `timer`
     - `type_id`: the id of device or timer, depending on type respectively
     - `message`: this defines the `output` message sent.
 The output defines the type of values to be expected as output.
         In case of device type, the keys are component ids and the value is a type.
-An additional "instruction" property may be defined.
+An additional "instructions" property may be defined.
         In the case of timer, the message should have `instruction` specified as `stop`, `start`, `add`, `subtract` or `set`, in all cases (except `stop` and `start`), a `value` should also be passed.